 Most springer spaniels will have between 4 and 8 puppies in the litter, the average being about 6.

-That said, some dogs have been known to birth just one or two puppies, and some who have had as many as 15.
+That said, some dogs have been known to birth just one or two puppies, and some have had as many as 15.

 Simply looking at the size of your springer’s stomach is not very effective, so ask your vet during an ultrasound for a more accurate prediction of how many puppies to expect.